lbnl-science-it/LRC101_training_Oct2022/slides.md

 `
 password:0123456789
 `
-Note: No characters will appear on the screen in the password prompt when you enter in the digits.
+Note: Characters won't appear on the screen in the password prompt when you enter in the digits.

 ----
 ## Login to Lawrencium Cluster